Active Duty Wounded VET Has Guns Confiscated & then Thrown in Jail in D.C.

 Imagine returning home from multiple tours of duty, where you are asked to put your life on the line on a daily basis, only to find yourself sitting in jail for something the government pays you to do….
 CARRY A GUN

 Well that’s exactly what happened to Lieutenant Augustine while driving through Washington D.C.
-Ironically, our nation’s capital, the so called center of freedom, doesn’t recognize the 2nd amendment right to bear arms.
+Ironically, our nation’s capital, the so-called center of freedom, doesn’t recognize the 2nd amendment right to bear arms.
 To make matters worse, they don’t even trust our soldiers who they send into harms way to carry one here at home.

-He drove out to his parents home in New Jersey and secured the weapons in the trunk of his vehicle, according to federal firearms transportation law, and the set out for his home in South Carolina.
+He drove out to his parents home in New Jersey and secured the weapons in the trunk of his vehicle, according to federal firearms transportation law, and then set out for his home in South Carolina.
 In route from New Jersey he stopped in Washington D.C. for a scheduled round of treatment at Walter Reed Memorial Hospital.

 And that’s when his troubles started….

 After leaving his appointment at Walter Reed, Kim was pulled over by the D.C. police department.
 Because of some sort of clerical error, the police believed Lieutenant Kim was driving on a suspended license and asked to search his car.
 Believing that he had nothing to hide, Kim allowed officers to search his vehicle.